ricetuan/GameDesignDocument/plan_of_next_two_week.md

     - getter and setter Method: const correct and const & to make it more efficient (low)
   - Make Items random (new) [done]
     - make a random animation
   - result: finished in 2 hours by creating cocostudio method and call back design.
+And debugs of random items alsot takes about 2 hours.
-  - Title Scene(3h) high [wip]
+  - Title Scene(3h) high [done]
     - two button:single and multi
     - Backgrond and logo charactor art work
     - Name of Games
+  result: finished in 2 hous. by just using basic art asset and prebuild font
-  - Sound(1.5d) high
+  - Sound(1.5d) high [Last week】
     - find the asset of Games(0.4~0.7d)
       - backGound BGM
       - shooting effect